microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 enum PackageDependencyLifetimeArtifactKind
 {
     /// The current process is the lifetime artifact.
 The package dependency
-    /// is implicitly unpinned when the process terminates.
+    /// is implicitly deleted when the process terminates.
     Process,

     /// The lifetime artifact is an absolute filename or path.
-    /// The package dependency is implicitly unpinned when this is deleted.
+    /// The package dependency is implicitly deleted when this is deleted.
     FilePath,

     /// The lifetime artifact is a registry key in the format
     /// 'root\\subkey' where root is one of the following: HKLM, HKCU, HKCR, HKU.
-    /// The package dependency is implicitly unpinned when this is deleted.
+    /// The package dependency is implicitly deleted when this is deleted.
     RegistryKey,
 };

-/// Options when 'pinning' a package dependency runtimeclass PinPackageDependencyOptions
+/// Options when 'pinning' a package dependency runtimeclass CreatePackageDependencyOptions
 {
-    PinPackageDependencyOptions();
+    CreatePackageDependencyOptions();

     /// Optional filtering by cpu architecture(s)
     PackageDependencyProcessorArchitectures Architectures;